-Much of the coastline around Walpole in Western Australia's south is georgeously rugged, but difficult to get to.
+Much of the coastline around Walpole in Western Australia's south is gorgeously rugged, but difficult to get to.
 One of the few beaches in the area accessible to normal two-wheel-drive vehicles is Conspicuous Beach.
-As an example of the state's wild and isolated coastal splendor it is hard to beat.
+As an example of the state's wild and isolated coastal splendour it is hard to beat.

 The beach is named after Conspicuous Cliff, a limestone cliff sitting on top of the large headland which dominates the beach and it's little bay.
 And in case you were wondering: yes, it is conspicuous!
 Views from the top of this cliff are as extensive as you might expect from a feature which is conspicuous, but thanks to some good visitor facilities you don't need to climb all the way up to appreciate the landscapes.